Manage Money Better

 Penalties for Filing Late

-CRA is the most powerful creditor in Canada, so payments on what you owe the government must be prioritized.
-That said, if you contact them and make reasonable payment arrangements, that will go a long way towards peace of mind and dealing with that and other debts.
+CRA is the most powerful creditor in Canada, so payments on what you owe the government should be prioritized.
+The easiest way to contact them is to call them directly at the number provided on their website; you can speak with someone and make reasonable payment arrangements, which can go a long way towards reducing stress with peace of mind knowing that you are starting to manage your debts.
 If you need help, one of our credit counsellors would be happy to review your situation with you, answer your questions, and provide you with guidance around how to proceed.

 File Your Income Tax Return – Here’s How to Get Started